 3. Ask your chosen translator for translation examples

-4. Check to see if your translator understands the laws of the targeted country
+4. Check that your translator understands the laws of the target country

 5. Do you need a certified legal translation?